Sanjay Raut 'blue-eyed boy' of NCP, set to finish off Shiv Sena: rebel MLA | Politics

 - India

 Dubbing Shiv Sena leader Sanjay Raut a “blue-eyed boy” of the NCP, rebel Sena MLA Deepak Kesarkar on Monday said when the Shiv Sena-BJP government formation in Maharashtra was a mere formality in 2019, he became “active” with the blessings of a “strong NCP leader” and that he is set off to finish the saffron party.
-In a letter addressed to Chief Minister Uddhav Thackeray, who also heads Shiv Sena, Kesarkar said those who get elected because of legislators are now abusing them every day, an apparent reference to Sanjay Raut.
+In an open letter, Kesarkar said those who get elected because of legislators are now abusing them every day, an apparent reference to Sanjay Raut.
 “We are called pigs, much disturbing abuse is coming our way, so much so that our dead bodies are now awaited,” he said.

 Kesarkar, the three-term legislator from Sindhdurg in Maharashtra, also asked Thackeray to reconsider his view and ally with the BJP.
 He claimed the NCP and Congress are enjoying power at the cost of the Shiv Sena and simultaneously making efforts to finish the very foundation of the party.
 Kesarkar said the Sena MLAs had fiercely opposed allying with those who have opposed Hindutva, against whom late Sena chief Bal Thackeray spent his life fighting, those who tried to jail him, and those who have repeatedly insulted Veer Savarkar --- not once but again and again which continued under the Maha Vikas Aghadi government too.
 “However, we followed the path told by our party leader,” he said.